LG G Pro Lite

 The LG G Pro Lite is a smartphone designed and manufactured by LG Electronics.
-It was announced on October 17, 2016, and became available in November 2016.
+It was announced on October 10, 2013.

 Hardware

 Processor

 The LG G Pro Lite features a MediaTek MT6577 SoC with a Dual-core ARM Cortex-A9 processor clocked at 1.0 GHz.
 It also featured a PowerVR SGX531 graphics processor running at 200 MHz.

 Memory

 The LG G Pro Lite has 1 GB of RAM and 4 GB of internal storage which may be expanded via a microSD card up to 32 GB.

 Screen

 The phone features a 5.5" IPS LCD of 540×960 resolution and displaying 16M colors at ~200 PPI pixel density.

 Cameras

 The LG G Pro Lite has an 8 MP back-illuminated camera sensor and a single LED flash.
 The phone is also capable of recording FullHD 1080p video at 30 FPS.
 The phone also features a front-facing 1.3 MP camera, capable of recording HD 720p video at 30 FPS.
 The camera supports digital zoom of up to 8X magnification.